ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - (Cron calculator here: https://crontab.guru/)
 ## Contribution
-Before any contributions, please review the CONTRIBUTING.md Guidelines here: https://github.com/ExtremeFiretop/MerlinAutoUpdate-Router/blob/main/CONTRIBUTING.md
+- Before any contributions, please review: [CONTRIBUTING.md](https://github.com/ExtremeFiretop/MerlinAutoUpdate-Router/blob/main/CONTRIBUTING.md) Guidelines.
-Also plrease review the CODE_OF_CONDUCT.md here: https://github.com/ExtremeFiretop/MerlinAutoUpdate-Router/blob/main/CODE_OF_CONDUCT.md
+- Also plrease review the: [CODE_OF_CONDUCT.md](https://github.com/ExtremeFiretop/MerlinAutoUpdate-Router/blob/main/CODE_OF_CONDUCT.md).
-Feel free to contribute to this script by submitting issues or pull requests on GitHub.
+- Feel free to contribute to this script by submitting issues or pull requests on GitHub.
 Your feedback and contributions are greatly appreciated!